ValDevelopment/ValDevelopment/README.md

 I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am planning on continuing my education at a Master's level.

-I work with R, Python, and SQL for university projects, and apart from that I participate in Game Jams and work on personal projects with Unity and C#.
-You can find some of them below.
+I specialize in Unity and C#, but I also work with R, Python, and SQL.

+You can find some of my projects below.

 ## 🎮 Gamedev Projects